AhmedElsherbini/Nasal_CST_quick_checker/README.md

 python get_cst.py -i example_rel-phyla-table.tsv
 ```

 The output is 3 files in output dir.
-One , CSV file with each sample with it is predicted CST.
-Two, CSV file with CST composition.
-Three, barplot with relative abundace of CST.
+1, CSV file with each sample with it is predicted CST.
+2, CSV file with CST composition.
+3, barplot with the relative abundance of CST.

 Anyhow, an example of the output is attached.